 Insert the following paragraph after the 7th paragraph (“The TCLAS Processing Element field is present when more than...”):

-The TSPEC Element field contains zero or one TSPEC element to describe the traffic characteristics and QoS expectations of traffic flows that belong to this SCS stream, as defined in 9.4.2.29 (TSPEC element).
-Zero or one TSPEC element is present when the Request Type field is equal to “Add” or “Change” and no TSPEC element is present when the Request Type field is equal to “Remove”.
+The QoS Characteristics Element field contains zero or one QoS Characteristic element to describe the traffic characteristics and QoS expectations of traffic flows that belong to this SCS stream, as defined in 9.4.2.xxx (QoS Characteristics element).
+Zero or one QoS Characteristics element is present when the Request Type field is equal to “Add” or “Change” and no QoS Characteristics element is present when the Request Type field is equal to “Remove”.